 The Title VI Compliance Officer's responsibilities include overseeing all complaints of discrimination, identifying, and addressing any patterns or systemic problems that arise during the review of such complaints.

-The District's Title VI Coordinator is: Elizabeth Fleetwood, Assistant Superintendent Colonial School District 318 E. Basin Road, New Castle, DE 19720
+The District's Title VI Coordinator is: Holly Sage, Director of Human Resources Colonial School District 318 E. Basin Road, New Castle, DE 19720

 Phone: 302-323-2712